This site uses affiliate links, meaning I may earn an affiliate commission if you make a purchase through my links.

 — Joyce | Travel + Food Blogger ✈️👩🏾🍳 (@DIYWITHJOY) April 18, 2017

 This deal is calling my name 😭 https://t.co/ZSnmxY9kYl

 — Joyce | Travel + Food Blogger ✈️👩🏾🍳 (@DIYWITHJOY) July 8, 2019

 You tweeted it into existence so I better so you in Joyce in Japan 2k19 or 2020

 — Char 📝✈️ (@char_x0) July 8, 2019

-A week before my March 2020 solo trip I was mentally preparing myself of the possibility of one of my bucket list destinations being cancelled due to COVID-19.
-I still tried my best to be physically ready by having a rough itinerary and purchasing gloves, antibacterial wipes and alcohol-based hand sanitizer.
-I patiently waited during this time, constantly checking for updates for global travel.
+A week before my March 2020 solo trip I was mentally preparing myself for the possibility of one of my bucket list destinations being cancelled due to COVID-19.
+I still tried my best to be physically ready by having a rough itinerary and purchasing gloves, antibacterial wipes and alcohol-based hand sanitiser.
+I patiently waited during this time, constantly checking for updates on global travel.